-It is not surprising that for many people, trips to the branch bank have become a relic of the past.
+It is not surprising that trips to the branch bank have become a relic of the past for many people.
 Bank clients have turned into mobile users who are used to control money via the screen tap.
 In a growing digital environment, neobanks are rising fast.
-Let’s see how they differ from traditional banks and what makes them in-demand.
+Let’s see how they differ from traditional banks and what makes them in demand.

-First, let’s define neo concept and traditional concept.
+First, let’s define the neo concept and the traditional concept.

 Traditional banking is the customer service of a particular bank with its roots (financial, political, and any other) in our real world.
 Of course, you do not need to go to the bank branch for this.
 Modern technologies provide a full package of bank services remotely.
 Even very complex operations are carried out at any distance from the bank via mobile phone or desktop.
 Often it doesn’t even matter if you are in your own country or abroad.
 To sum up, everything happens in the system of a real bank, although outside its walls.

 Neo banking is an online-only service.
 It doesn’t have physical offices and interacts with the clients solely via remote tools: phone, chat, email.
 Neobank gathers all products in a handy mobile app.
 The users access their money 24/7 from the comfort of their home or any other place.
 As a rule, such banks do not provide a full range of banking services.
 Most often, they come up with a few niche products.
 At the same time, their services are much more convenient and better than similar offers of traditional banks.

 Now, let’s see a side-by-side comparison of the above terms.

 Why People Choose Neo Banking